Noltea africana (L.) Endl.

 An ornamental shrub or small tree with clusters of fragrant white flowers from winter to spring.

 Noltea africana is a shrub or small bushy tree, that grows 2–6 m tall, depending on the climate and condition of the area.
 The stem is slender with brown bark.
 Branchlets are purplish red and the leaf stalks are reddish.
 The leaves are simple, leathery, alternate, elliptic to oblong with a narrowly rounded apex and a finely toothed margin, and are glossy dark green above and paler beneath.

 The flowers are very small, 3 mm in diameter, fragrant, and are borne in loose clusters in the axils of the leaves in winter to spring (July–September).
 The flower buds are purple and open white.
 The fruits are very small brown woody capsules, 10 mm in diameter, that open to release black seeds in early summer.

-According to the website http://redlist.sanbi.org/ checked on 10/02/2016 the conservation status of this plant is Least Concern (LC).
+According to the Red List of South African Plants website, checked on 10/02/2016, the conservation status of this species is Least Concern (LC).

 Distribution and habitat

 Noltea africana occurs naturally from KwaZulu-Natal, through the Eastern Cape and former Transkei, to the Cape Peninsula in the Western Cape.
 It is found growing on forest margins, in scrub and on stream banks.